 The jurisdiction of the Federal Communications Commission, or FCC, extends to the entire communications industry, including our customers and their products and services that incorporate our products.
 Future FCC regulations affecting the broadband access services industry, our customers or our products may harm our business.
 For example, future FCC regulatory policies that affect the availability of data and Internet services may impede our customers' penetration into their markets or affect the prices that they are able to charge.
 In addition, international regulatory bodies are beginning to adopt standards for the communications industry.
-Although our business has not been hurt by any regulatory requirements may result in order cancellations or postponements of product purchases by our customers, which would reduce our profitability.
+Although our business has not been hurt by any regulations to date, in the future, delays caused by our compliance with regulatory requirements may result in order cancellations or postponements of product purchases by our customers, which would reduce our profitability.